 Your Vote Counts

 In 1971, the 26th Amendment to the U.S. Constitution granted 18-year-olds the right to vote.
 At that time, approximately half of 18-to 24-year-old voters voted in presidential elections.
 Since that time, participation of that population of voters has declined to 32 percent in 2000.
 Other voter populations have dropped, as well.
-According to the Anchorage Daily News, only 27.5% of registered Alaskans voted in the August 24, 2010, primary elections.
+According to the Anchorage Daily News, only 27.5% of registered Alaskans voted in the August 24, 2010, primary elections; however, voter turnout has begun to increase to 55.48% in 2014.
 Spend time exploring the resources on this web site and other resources so that you are well-prepared when you enter the polling booth.